Adversarially robust clustering with optimality guarantees: Suboptimality of the metric for cluster labeling

 where $z = \sth{z_i}_{i=1}^n\in[k]^n$ denote the underlying unknown component labels of the points.
 Given label estimates $\hat z=\sth{\hat z_i}_{i=1}^n$, we measure the mislabeling proportion as

 We intend to construct a lower bound for the expected mislabeling error, i.e., $\frac 1n \sum_{i=1}^n \PP\qth{z_i\neq \hat z_i} $.
 Given any data point $Y_i$, it is assigned the label $\hat z_i = h$ when the centroid estimate for cluster $h$ is the closest to it among all the other centroid estimates.
 When the centroid estimates are consistent, assigning the labels to the data points is essentially equivalent to labeling the data points according to the Voronoi regions of the true centroids for the metric used for clustering.
 It has already been established in the literature (while proving the optimality of $k$-means \cite{lu2016statistical}) that the $\ell_2$ based clustering is optimal for labeling Gaussian mixtures.
 As a result, for any metric with different Voronoi regions compared to the $\ell_2$ based Voronoi regions, one may suspect suboptimal mislabeling.
-However, there seems to be no study in the literature on this.
+However, there appears to be no study in the literature on this topic.
 Nonetheless, the fact that the Voronoi regions of $\ell_1$ and $\ell_2$ metrics are different, observed previously in the literature \cite{chew1985voronoi,klein1989concrete}, supplied us with the intuition behind proving suboptimality of the $\ell_1$ based clustering.
 Before jumping into the formal statement, we do a quick example using $k,d=2$.
 In two dimensions, the Voronoi regions of $\ell_1$ and $\ell_2$ metrics are strictly different if the centroids do not lie on either of the axes or on either the 45-degree or the 135-degree lines.
-As a result, to show a difference in the performances it helps to choose the centroids elsewhere.
+As a result, to demonstrate a difference in performance, it is helpful to choose the centroids elsewhere.
 For simulation purpose we chose the cluster centroids to be $\theta_1=(-5,6)$ and $\theta_2=(5,-6)$ and $\sigma=10$.
 For a total of 1000 runs, we generate 500 points from each of the above components at each simulation.
-Then the proportion of mislabeled points using the $\ell_1$ distance and $\ell_2$ distance-based clustering with the true centroids turn out to be 0.233 (with standard deviation 0.0004) and 0.218 (standard deviation 0.0004), respectively.
+Then, the proportion of mislabeled points using the $\ell_1$ distance and $\ell_2$ distance-based clustering with the true centroids turns out to be 0.233 (with a standard deviation of 0.0004) and 0.218 (with a standard deviation of 0.0004), respectively.
 See \prettyref{fig:L1vL2} below for an illustration of one of the instances, along with the different Voronoi regions.
-A set of general simulation studies have been provided in \prettyref{sec:experiments}.
+Notably, the above example is provided for visualization purposes only, and as we will see in \prettyref{sec:experiments}, the differences in performance are more significant in various general simulation studies and real data analyses.
+Nonetheless, in the next result, we demonstrate that asymptotically, our algorithm outperforms the mislabeling behavior for the $\ell_1$ metric with a general number of clusters and dimensions.